SonicScrewdriver/Ghouls-and-Graveyards/README.md

 You can find more on: https://boardgamegeek.com/boardgame/4746/dungeons-dragons-computer-labyrinth-game

-As per v0.32 the game features 1 player game at level 1, sounds, movable ghost pawn, lifes, exact ghost/hero behaviours and random map generation according to the official rules.
+As per v0.32 the game features 1 player game at level 1, sounds, moveable ghost pawn, lives, exact ghost/hero behaviours and random map generation according to the official rules.

 Feel free to contribute.